 Kita Williams, interior designer and CEO of KMW Interiors

-“The most important factor to consider when picking a coffee table is utility,” Williams says.
+“The most important factor to consider when picking a coffee table is utility,” Williams said.
 “How will it be used?”
 Utility is the optimal starting point here.

-The right coffee table for you is one that meets your needs, be they mostly with regard to price, look, or function.
-To help you get started, we put together some coffee tables in different styles and at different price points, based on guidance from Williams.
+The best coffee table for you is one that meets your needs in regard to price, look and function.
+To help you get started, we’ve rounded up some coffee tables in different styles and at different price points, based on guidance from Williams.

 A round coffee table can really soften your space, too, and pairing that with a bold color can help make a statement — a great example of checking many boxes with an affordable and compact coffee table.
-The table is also available in a few neutral shades: black, white, and light beige.
+It’s also available in a few neutral shades: Black, White, and Light Beige.
 But the dark blue-green is both trendy and elegant.
 If you’re looking for something to hold your beverages and add color to a room, this piece is great for you.

-"I also recommend something that is possibly multi-functional that could perhaps provide much needed storage for items,” Williams says.
+"I also recommend something that is possibly multi-functional that could perhaps provide much needed storage for items,” Williams said.
 Function, however, sometimes means a larger piece.

-For a “comfortably usable” living space, Williams recommends ensuring you have 16 inches of free space around the coffee table.
-If that number’s out of reach considering a smaller living space (as is often the case in place like New York City), IKEA’s KVISTBRO is another safe bet and even more affordable.
+For a “comfortably usable” living space, Williams recommended ensuring you have 16 inches of free space around the coffee table.
+If that number is out of reach considering a smaller living space (as is often the case in places like New York City), IKEA’s KVISTBRO is another safe bet and even more affordable.
 It offers storage for blankets or other items you don't mind displaying.

 If your couch or chairs make a statement (or that's your plan), it’s best to go with a more neutral coffee table to balance out the room.
 This round coffee table is a good fit for smaller spaces and is made of rattan, a material composed of palm stems.
 It's designed to be lightweight and durable and its natural texture and color make it a great neutral option — whether it's complementing other pieces or that's just your preferred style.

-If you’re looking for something strictly functional, don’t need hidden storage, and still want to add some style to your living space, this coffee table will work for your needs.
-Burrow's Serif sports a midcentury modern, Danish design and a simple, universal look.
-Available in a light or dark wooden shade, this coffee table works in almost any space, so long as you have space for its 50-inch width and 16-inch height.
-It's built with is open storage for placing books or remotes.
-Add a matching side table or even a pair if needed.
+If you’re looking for something strictly functional, don’t need hidden storage and still want to add some style to your living space, this coffee table will work for your needs.
+Burrow's Serif sports a midcentury modern, Danish design and a simple, universal look thanks to the Oak and Walnut wooden shade options.
+This coffee table works in almost any space as long as you have room for its 50-inch width and 16-inch height.
+It's built with open storage for placing books or remotes.
+You can add a matching side table or two to complete the look.

-Burrow's recently launched Bento Coffee Table comes with built-in storage and three removable trays allows you to decide how to use it in different ways and at different times, easily modifying its surface — or pull the tray into your lap for a couch session with your dinner or a laptop.
+Burrow's recently launched Bento Coffee Table comes with built-in storage.
+Three removable trays allow you to decide how to use it in different ways and at other times, easily modifying its surface — or pull the tray into your lap for a couch session with your dinner or a laptop.
 The new coffee table is also built in a way that allows it to combine with another model and click into it with the removable trays.

 If you’re looking for something with hidden storage that also offers a bit of elevation, this West Elm coffee table lift top is a classic.
-Available in a few neutral wooden shades and combined with a slab of white marble, this one is a classic midcentury piece.
-The pop-up top not only allows for hidden storage beneath it, but also serves as a bit of a dining tray.
-This makes this coffee table ideal for bigger families or anyone looking to store items and keep them hidden while also making room for remotes, cups, and the like.
+This coffee table is available in Walnut, Winter Wood and Dark Mineral and is accompanied by a marble slab to complete that mid-century look.
+The pop-up top not only allows for storage beneath it, but also serves as a bit of a dining tray.
+This makes it ideal for bigger families or anyone looking to store items and keep them hidden while also making room for remotes, cups, and the like.

 You can also combine the lift-top style with open storage in a unit that allows for both.
-This wood piece from Wayfair's Greyleigh store comes in five different colors so you should be able to find a match that works for you.
-The neutral wood grain finish gives it a well-worn look and will help pair it with more furniture than otherwise, and thousands of high ratings can give you a window into how people have been using it.
-Most of all, it exemplifies that a quality coffee table with functional features can be relatively affordable.
+This wood piece from Wayfair's Greyleigh store is available in three colors, Mystic Oak, Chalked Chestnut and Sindoori Mango, so you should be able to find a match that works for you.
+The neutral wood grain finish gives it a well-worn look and will help pair it with more furniture than otherwise.
+It exemplifies a quality coffee table with functional features.

-This coffee table rotates: The two stacked squares making it up are equipped with two sliding drawers for storage (bottom) and a swiveling top that functions as a shelf.
+This coffee table has a swiveling top that functions as a shelf, and two sliding drawers for storage.
 At 15 inches tall and 31.5 inches wide, it isn’t huge and living rooms with sofas will still be able to fit this coffee table as a statement piece.
 It will probably fit best with a sectional, where the table will help balance out the room.
 This one has true neutrals and a strong geometric design, giving it a modern feel, and so is ideal for people wanting to invest in a piece that draws attention.
 You’ll still be able to hide some items, but if you want to showcase some books or magazines, this is your table.